MoOx/pjax/README.md

 document.addEventListener("pjax:success", whenContainerReady)
 ```

----

 ## FAQ

 ### Q: Disqus doesn't work anymore, how can I fix that ?

-A: There is a few things you need to do:
+#### A: There are a few things you need to do:

-- wrap your Disqus snippet into a DOM element that you will add to the `selector`
-property (or just wrap it with `class="js-Pjax"`) and be sure to have at least the empty
-wrapper on each page (to avoid differences of DOM between pages)
+- Wrap your Disqus snippet into a DOM element that you will add to the `selector` property (or just wrap it with `class="js-Pjax"`) and be sure to have at least an empty wrapper on each page (to avoid differences of DOM between pages).

-- edit your Disqus snippet like the one below
+- Edit your Disqus snippet like the one below.

-#### Disqus snippet before Pjax integration
+#### Disqus snippet _before_ Pjax integration

 ```html
 <script>